 - Windows app is a bit slow

-5. CyberGhost – Best for Anonymous Browsing in NZ
+4. CyberGhost – Best for Anonymous Browsing in New Zealand

 CyberGhost is a Romanian VPN service.
 The jurisdiction of the VPN allows it to stay far away from any data logging practices.
-The service even offers 7 simultaneous connections along with a 45-day refund period, which is much higher than the industry average.
+The service even offers 7 simultaneous connections and a 45-day refund period, much higher than the industry average.